ChrisGrundemann/ix-west/content/IX-Denver/index.md

 &nbsp;

-IX-Denver was founded in the Denver Gas and Electric building in downtown Denver thanks to 910Telecom.
-We have since expanded to multiple locations to better serve our members.
-This is a major step towards a more robust, more reliable, more cost effective, and truly local Internetwork in this region.
+IX-Denver was founded in the Denver Gas and Electric building in downtown Denver.
+We have since expanded to become the largest internet exchange in the Rocky Mountain region!

 &nbsp;